19 Things BuzzFeed Tech Tried And Liked In 2017

 It feels odd writing that technology can “comfort” people, but for my dad, a $200 device did just that.
 The watch didn’t keep him out of hospitals and it didn't make him healthy, but it did give him the ability to stop worrying.

 Apple’s new Series 3 watch is testing the ability to monitor users’ hearts and track arrhythmias, the abnormal rhythms that can signal impending heart failures.
-If those tests prove to work, a lot of folks could avoid, or at least better prepare, for what happened to my dad.
+If those tests prove the device works, a lot of folks could avoid, or at least better prepare for, what happened to my dad.
 Those people may never have to worry, and fewer of them will have to spend their weeks inside emergency rooms.
 That’s comforting.

 —Ryan Mac

-9. Moviepass
+9. MoviePass

 Halfway into Murder on the Orient Express, I realized I was watching a pretty boring and unnecessary adaptation of one of my favorite Agatha Christie novels.
 Normally I would’ve been annoyed that I’d paid to see this in a theater, since the price of admission is higher than ever.
 But MoviePass erases all those worries by letting you watch unlimited movies in 4,000 participating theaters for just $9.99 a month.
 (OK, you can’t watch 3D movies, buy tickets a day in advance, or watch more than one film a day.
 But otherwise, unlimited!)

-You pick a showing on the MoviePass app while standing in the theater, and a physical card auto-loads with money that you use to buy a ticket.
+You pick a showing on the MoviePass app while standing in the theater, and a physical card autoloads with money that you use to buy a ticket.
 Clunky, yes, but it pays for itself with just one movie a month.
 “How does this company stay in business?” you may ask.
 Honestly, it’s unclear: MoviePass has in the past cost much more, from $14.95 to nearly $50, and executives say they plan to make money by selling users’ data.
 Who knows how long this will last — so get in while you can.

 — Stephanie M. Lee

-10. Alltrails
+10. AllTrails

 My favorite app of the year delivered me out of range of cell service.
-The day after I finished covering the special election in Montana — the one where Greg Gianforte allegedly body slammed a reporter and won anyway — I had to get away from push alerts.
+The day after I finished covering the special election in Montana — the one where Greg Gianforte allegedly body-slammed a reporter and won anyway — I had to get away from push alerts.
 But I’m also trash with directions and didn’t know the area.
-Alltrails, which helps you find nearby hiking trails and download maps of them, brought me to a hike out of cell range that turned out to be breathtaking, ass-kicking, and just what I needed to decompress.
-Alltrails is my anti-Twitter: Restorative in a year when technology felt addictive, aggressive, and draining.
+AllTrails, which helps you find nearby hiking trails and download maps of them, brought me to a hike out of cell range that turned out to be breathtaking, ass-kicking, and just what I needed to decompress.
+AllTrails is my anti-Twitter: restorative in a year when technology felt addictive, aggressive, and draining.

 —Blake Montgomery